 If your child is entitled to a free student travel pass, the Education Transport Service can issue a National Express West Midlands Scholars Countywide Pass.
 The Education Transport Service is only be able to issue your child with a Centro Scholars Pass or another bus operator's pass if your child is not able to use a bus service provided by National Express West Midlands.

 All of these passes must be used with a photographic identity card that you will need to arrange to collect from one of the Travel offices.

-If you believe that, under the rules described, you may be entitled to financial help with transport costs, there is a special form to fill in for this purpose.
+If you believe that, under the rules described above, you may be entitled to financial help with transport costs, please complete a Travel Pass Application Form.